evelyn-mendes/Projects-java/Projetos-Pequenos/bin/com/evelyn/projects/diadasemana/README.md

     </summary>

 ## 📖 About
-This application stores a day of the week, and prints which day of the week it is according to the day entered.
-Is was made using a `language java` and the IDE `vscode`.
+This application stores a day of the week and prints which day of the week it is according to the day entered.
+It was made using a `language java` and the `vscode` IDE.

 <br>